ctr-alt-f3/ctr-alt-f3/README.md

 I'm still learning C, but i am doing my best.

 All code here isn't ment to work.
 I just take fun from coding.
-Everything is easly compiled thru gcc.
+Everything is easly compiled through gcc.
 Only linux software, windows is bloat.

 now press ctr-alt-f3
 (thank you)